aamend/ml-registry/README.md

 With a central repository for ML models, machine learning can be constantly retrained and re-injected into your operation environment as reported in below HL workflow.

-Note that it is common for companies to have different environments between exploration, testing and operation.
-It is therefore critical to have a central repository for ML models.

 ![ml-flow](ml-flow.png)

 One can operate data science under full governance where each